 Drug-Free Programming & Goals

-Download our 2020-21 Strategic Plan
+Download our 2021-22 Strategic Plan

 RDFC programs are implemented by coalition staff and partner organizations.
 If you have a program or presentation idea or need not listed here, please contact Lili Schliesser at email@example.com.

 This program for grades 6-12 features the Strategic Prevention Framework model for assessing drug prevention needs within a school and developing strategies that students can implement.
-We teach students to analyze data and determine related risk and protectives factors to design prevention efforts and communication campaigns they can implement in their school.Peers On VapingThis peer-to-peer vaping course can be taught to students grades 6-12 in one class period.
-We train peer teachers to implement the program in classrooms and empower their peers to be the next generation of tobacco-free advocates.Stanford Prevention Toolkit on VapingIn this interactive 45-minute presentation, our staff teaches students the latest information on vaping and its effects.
+We teach students to analyze data for their school and determine related risk and protectives factors to design prevention efforts and communication campaigns they can implement in their own school.

 Programs for Parents, Teachers, and CommunityVaping EducationIn this 45-minute presentation, parents learn about vaping, what vapes look like, signs of use, and what to do if a student is vaping.Marijuana EducationWith Medical Marijuana coming to Missouri, there is a lot to learn and be ready for.
 This presentation will update parents and community on the latest information as well as risks of medical marijuana and what to do to keep kids safe.District/School DataThis presentation covers the stats on alcohol and drug use in the district and at specific schools (middle and high).
-Information on high-use substances is provided as well as tactics for schools and parents to prevent and address drug and alcohol use.Addiction is Real: Hidden in Plain ViewHidden in Plain View is a traveling bedroom exhibit that we set up on-site for parents to search & explore.
+Information on high-use substances is provided as well as tactics for schools and parents to prevent and address drug and alcohol use.Addiction is Real: Hidden in Plain ViewHidden in Plain View from Addiction is Real is a traveling bedroom exhibit that is set up on-site for parents to search & explore.
 The exhibit contains over 70 items that could signal involvement in risky activities including alcohol and drug use.
 Parents learn how to recognize these warning signs and get prevention tips for talking with their kids about the dangers of substance use.
-Hidden in Plain View can be a standalone service (Parent-Teacher Conferences, etc.), or in conjunction with our standard 45-minute presentation (recommended).
+Hidden in Plain View can be a standalone service (Parent-Teacher Conferences, etc.), or in conjunction with the standard 45-minute presentation (recommended).